 The COVID-19 pandemic overwhelmed the existing healthcare infrastructure.
 It has been a rude reality check for clinical administrators worldwide.
 Now, as the contagion subsumes, the persisting rise in the global burden for non-communicable ailments like lifestyle disorders is likely to keep medical practitioners on their toes in the days ahead.
 With this, the demand for preventive measures is increasing.
 By using AI for healthcare, we may step ahead in this crisis.

-Today, the demand for preventative intervention is skyrocketing.
+Today, the demand for preventive intervention is skyrocketing.
 But limited growth in clinical ranks indicates an ever-widening talent gap with cascading implications.
 WHO assessed a projected shortfall of 18 million healthcare workers by 2030.
 This gap is likely to be manifested primarily in low and lower-middle-income geographies.
-Medvocation, in one of its recent studies, found that nearly 44% of doctors worldwide are already breaking under the immense workload and are unable to live happy and healthy lives.
+Medvocation, in one of its recent studies, found that nearly 44% of doctors worldwide are already breaking down under the immense workload and are unable to live happy and healthy lives.

 Fortunately, advancements in data-driven technologies like AI and machine learning have brought preventive medicine much closer to high-risk and healthy individuals.
 It has improved the possibilities of self-care and wellness like never before.
 For instance, today, AI applications can monitor every heartbeat and predict congestive heart failure (CHF) with remarkable accuracy.
 It permits the prospective patient a significant head start in seeking expert advice long before ending up on a gurney in an ICU.